arnau/seachess/corpus/notes/cookie_monsters.md

 }
 ```

 Any unknown website will go into the default container which has no `userContextId`.
-This fact is what will help identify casual browsing from the rest.
+This fact is what will help identify and filter out non-casual browsing.

 ### The cookie database